 Expectation: A PhD program is “just more school.”

 Graduate programs, especially PhD programs, are not “just more school.”
 Many people do not know that PhD students get paid and have responsibilities that go beyond their own studies, such as teaching and aiding faculty research.
 My experience has been that people who have not gone to grad school often think that my role is simply that of a student and that this time is just an extension of college.
 Those of us in grad school know that that could not be further from the truth!

 Treating grad school like a job means that I try to create a structured schedule around my work time as if I held a more typical “9 to 5” job.
 I try not to work past a certain time in the evening, and I schedule the highest effort tasks for Monday through Friday.
-I wish I could take weekends off entirely, but I often have too much work during the semester to sacrifice the time entirely.
-However, I keep my tasks lighter for Saturday and Sunday to still give myself a bit of a break, and I will often only work half the day on weekends as opposed to the whole day.
-I also take a proper lunch break Monday through Friday where I step away from my computer and take a break from work while I eat.
+I often have too much work during the semester to sacrifice the weekend entirely, but I do try to make weekends more laid back than weekdays.
+I try to take one weekend day off entirely every week.
+On the other weekend day, I keep my tasks lighter to still give myself a bit of a break, and I will often only work half the day as opposed to the whole day.
+I also take a proper lunch break Monday through Friday where I step away from my computer and take a break from work.

 Viewing grad school as a job is also a good reminder that while classes are important, you are also in your program in order to develop yourself as a professional researcher.
 Thus, it is important to make time for your own professional development.
 During my first year, classes definitely felt all-consuming, but that feeling has lessened as I have progressed through the program.
 Classes are opportunities to develop my own research through related term papers, hone in on my research interests, and develop practical research skills like efficient reading, clear writing, and coding.